 That's a good question, because there's no such thing.
 "Race" is not biological (Graves, 2015; Opara, Riddle-Jones & Allen, 2022).
-It is a social construct that is applied differently in different times and in different places (Roberts, 2011; Deyrup & Graves, 2022).
-In fact, scientists have shown us that people have more in common genetically across "racial" groups than within them (Graves, 2015).
-In addition, as is obvious, people classified as "Black" in the health care system come from a wide variety of ancestral and geographic backgrounds (Deyrup & Graves, 2022; Opara, Riddle-Jones & Allen, 2022).
+It is a social construct that is applied differently in different times and in different places (Roberts, 2011; Deyrup & Graves, 2022A).
+In addition, as is obvious, people classified as "Black" in the health care system come from a wide variety of ancestral and geographic backgrounds (Deyrup & Graves, 2022B; Opara, Riddle-Jones & Allen, 2022).
+That said, white cisgender men, who have generally been used as the reference group in health care studies, cannot be used to stand in for the variability all of humanity.
+In addition, anti-Black racism has serious implications for health, and these negative consequences can be seen in health outcomes (Graves, 2015; Opara, Riddle-Jones & Allen, 2022).

-Anti-Black racism has serious implications for health, and these negative consequences can be seen in health outcomes (Graves, 2015; Opara, Riddle-Jones & Allen, 2022).
-This does not mean, however, that Black people's body systems work differently than white people's body systems.
+None of this means, however, that Black people's body systems work differently than white people's body systems.
 They do not.
 This is why the "logic" of race correction is completely unscientific.
 Because it assumes that any differences in health outcomes between Black people and white people are based on fundamental differences in biology, and therefore should result in adjustments to health care treatment (Vyas, Eisenstein, & Jones, 2020).

 If you are confused, we understand, because it makes no sense.
 The ideas that underpin race correction were never based on real science.
 For example, the race correction that is applied to lung function tests is based on the myth that Black people have naturally lower lung function than white people, an idea first expressed by slave owners and their apologists in the United States (Braun, 2014; Grubbs, 2020; Roberts, 2021).
-When researchers trace the assumptions that led to race corrections back to their origins, they routinely find no science, bad science, or nothing at all:

-Some algorithm developers offer no explanation of why racial or ethnic differences might exist.
+When researchers trace the assumptions that led to race corrections back to their origins, they routinely find no science, bad science, or nothing at all: Some algorithm developers offer no explanation of why racial or ethnic differences might exist.
 Others offer rationales, but when these are traced to their origins, they lead to outdated, suspect racial science or to biased data (Vyas, Eisenstein & Jones, 2020).